-Both school districts have received several additional state General Fund apportionments to offset the costs of loan repayments and to support their ongoing recovery of fiscal solvency, as noted below.
-The Committee may wish to consider that IUSD and OUSD were each eligible for an additional appropriation which would have provided up to 25% of the school district's projected operating deficit, authorized under AB 181 (Committee on Budget), Chapter 52, Statutes of 2022, but both districts failed to meet the criteria (including updating financial plans, and undergoing a financial audit free from any material internal control findings) and therefore did not receive the appropriation.
+IUSD has received additional state General Fund apportionments to offset the costs of loan repayments and to support their ongoing recovery of fiscal solvency, as noted below.
+The Committee may wish to consider that IUSD was eligible for an additional appropriation which would have provided up to 25% of the school district's projected operating deficit, authorized under AB 181 (Committee on Budget), Chapter 52, Statutes of 2022, but the school district failed to meet the criteria (including updating financial plans, and undergoing a financial audit free from any material internal control findings) and therefore did not receive the appropriation.
+AB 1840 (Committee on Budget), Chapter 426, Statutes of 2018, authorized appropriations in three fiscal years.
+The IUSD met the funding criteria in the first two years, but not in the final year, as demonstrated in the table below: